cliffordlab/cliffordlab.github.io/ethics.md

 and why you are requesting a meeting.
 I will then email my assistant back to let her know the priority of the meeting.
 My assistant will not make a meeting time for you without checking with me first.

+Posting on social media or other public fora.
+My advice is - don't - it's usually a mistake.
+Please do not post information about your research or lab activities without clearing it with me first.
+It could cause issues with IP, contracts or funding.

 ## Recommendations